 Barolo Grill • Denver • 2018

 Barolo Grill lives up to its name with a menu of Piedmont specialties and a wine program steeped in that region’s premier labels.
-A page of the wine list is dedicated to the team’s favorite finds on their annual trip to Italy.
+The team’s favorite finds on their annual trip to Italy often are added to the extensive Italian centric wine list.

 Bern's Steak House • Tampa, Fla. • 1981